seam/migration/open18_java_ee_6/migration_steps.rst

 ================================================================================

 Java EE 6 contains another specification which standardized validation: JSR 303
 - Bean Validation. `Hibernate Validator 4 <http://hibernate.org/subprojects/validator.html`_
 (4.2.0 is shipped with AS7) is the reference implementation.
 This is a completely different code base and includes all new package, validations and ways of interacting with those validations.
 If the application is only using the annotations, these are typically a package change and at times an annotation change.
-For example, the ``@org.hibernate.validator.Length`` validation becomes the ``@javax.validation.constraints.Size`` annotation.
+For teeSet, the ``@org.hibernate.validator.Length`` validation becomes the ``@javax.validation.constraints.Size`` annotation.
 In some cases, such as the GolferValidator in Open18, this can become a custom constraint.
 Information about custom constraints can be found at the `Hibernate Validator documentation <http://docs.jboss.org/hibernate/validator/4.2/reference/en-US/html/validator-customconstraints.html>`_.

 For more information about migrating from Hibernate Validator 3, please see `the migration documentation <https://docs.jboss.org/author/display/AS71/How+do+I+migrate+my+application+from+AS5+or+AS6+to+AS7#HowdoImigratemyapplicationfromAS5orAS6toAS7-MigratetoHibernate4Validator>`_.